sara-cg/pixken/README.md

 # PIXKEN

-"Pixken" is a 2-player new fighting video game based on the popular "Tekken" series, introducing a refreshed pixel art style.
-It has nothing to do with previous retro games, the colorfulness and delicate style will blow your mind!
+"Pixken" is a 2-player new fighting video game based on the popular "Tekken" series, introducing a refreshed pixel art style.<br/>
+It has nothing to do with previous retro games, the colorfulness and delicate style will blow your mind!<br/>
 Give it a try before anyone else!

 [Play it here!](https://sara-cg.github.io/project-1/)